dsinkerii/messedup-settings/README.md

 # messedup-settings
 https://youtu.be/qbOCx4pdUnQ

-# updaet 6:
+# updaet 7:
-  there yall go! no more python shenanigans, since its rewritten to c# now! just launch the exe and now it just... works!
+  i got burnt out of workin on this project sorry thanks for all tha support from yahiamice & yall, but i dont really find it enjoyable working on this project no more since it was simply just an experiment ❤️‍🔥

 # Additional info...